 The central hilly part of the country including Jerusalem, Judea, and Samaria has a very dry but rainy climate during the winter and not humid, the annual amount of rain is higher than in the other regions and it can be around 1000 mm per year, during the summer the region is very dry and we don’t have any rain.

-The great Valley rift is another section worth to mention, this is basically a big and deep hole created millions of years ago also known as the Syrian African rift, along the great Valley rift you can find the Dead Sea, the Red Sea and the Sea of Galilee, Driving along the Jordan Valley with my tourists and finding pieces of a desert is a very typical view during my trips in Israel, but suddenly you can cross one Or two seas during two hours driving.
+The Great Valley Rift is another section worth mentioning, this is a big and deep hole created millions of years ago also known as the Syrian African Rift, the great Valley Rift you can find the Dead Sea, the Red Sea, and the Sea of Galilee, Driving along the Jordan Valley with my tourists and finding pieces of a desert is a very typical view during my trips in Israel, but suddenly you can cross one Or two seas during two hours driving.
 This section is usually dry and gets barely 100 mm of rain each year on the other hand the region can be quite dangerous since it looks like a big sinkhole and the rain coming from the mountains is going straight to the bottom.

-The climate of Israel is truly amazing since we have 14 different climate zones, the mountains of the north, the coast of the Mediterranean sea, the subtropical area of the sea of Galilee, the desert, and the region of the Dead Sea and other humid zones.
+The climate of Israel is truly amazing since we have 14 different climate zones, the mountains of the north, the coast of the Mediterranean Sea, the subtropical area of the Sea of Galilee, the desert, the region of the Dead Sea, and other humid zones.

 The summer is usually hot and humid and the winter on the other hand is pleasant and rainy.

-One of my popular tours in Israel is visiting the farms and usually present to my tourists the amazing process of growing vegetables on a sandy ground, in the north region we usually grow grapes, cherries, peaches, and plums, in the central region we grow grapes, carrots and cotton, in the south part we grow tomatoes, eggplants, zucchinis and many many more.
+One of my popular tours in Israel is visiting the farms and I usually present to my tourists the amazing process of growing vegetables on sandy ground, in the north region we usually grow grapes, cherries, peaches, and plums, in the central region we grow grapes, carrots, and cotton, in the south part we grow tomatoes, eggplants, zucchinis and many many more.

-For almost 2000 years the Jews were not allowed to work the land, the only thing that the Jews could do is to trade but one thing wasn’t forgotten, is to pray for the rain since they knew that they will be able to return to the promised land to work it and grow the future, The first Jews returning to Palestine during the 19 century brought back to life the idea of working their land and building the future after almost 2000 years, this is a part of a new movement called Zionism!
+For almost 2000 years the Jews were not allowed to work the land, the only thing that the Jews could do was to trade but one thing wasn’t forgotten, is to pray for rain since they knew that they would be able to return to the promised land to work it and grow the future, The first Jews returning to Palestine during the 19 century brought back to life the idea of working their land and building the future after almost 2000 years, this is part of a new movement called Zionism!